mekwall/jquery-vangogh/README.md

 All code is open source and dual licensed under GPL and MIT.
 Check the individual licenses for more information.

 ##Credits##
-Big creds to [isagalaev](https://github.com/isagalaev) and contributors for the creation of highlight.js that makes this plugin possible!
+Big creds to [isagalaev](https://github.com/isagalaev) and contributors for the creation of [highlight.js](https://github.com/isagalaev/highlight.js); the heart and soul of this plugin.